Edd Mann Developer

 set volume input volume level

-With this added we now need to set the Service receives to ‘no input’ and in ‘any application’.
+With this added, we now need to set the Service to receive ‘no input’ and to work in ‘any application’.
 Finally, save the service with a meaningful name.
 Following these instructions should result in a similar output to the screenshot provided below.

 Automator